 The flu vaccine is currently available at the Darke County General Health District.
-Our walk in clinics are on Tuesdays from 8:00 a.m-10:30 a.m. and 2:00 p.m-5:00 p.m.
-Or call 937-548-4196 ext.
-224 to make an appointment.
+For the months of September and October, we will be offering walk-in flu vaccinations Monday-Thursdays, 8 a.m. – 4 p.m. and Fridays, 8 a.m. to 12 p.m.
 We accept many insurances, so please bring your insurance card!
 If you want to speed up your wait time, please fill out our flu questionnaire and bring it to the clinic.
 Flu Form

 The flu is a contagious respiratory illness caused by influenza viruses that infect the nose, throat and lungs.
 It can cause mild to severe illness and at times can lead to death.
 The best way to prevent the flu is by getting a flu vaccine each year.
 For more information visit Flu.gov